Breword/tmux/Modifier-Keys.md

 keys which were offered on traditional hardware terminals typically still use their original sequences.

-All tmux versions recognize this form of key, and tmux has sent it to application running inside by default since tmux 2.4.
+All tmux versions recognise this form of key, and tmux has sent it to application running inside by default since tmux 2.4.
 In older versions, the `xterm-keys` option must be enabled: